 Connect the output port (right) of the

-Input operator to the input port (left) of theCurrent Index
+indexLoopBulkInput operator to the input port (left) of theCurrent IndexConsole operator.

 Configure the First Formula Operator

-to the index of the previous index group processed.
-This is how your Data Workflow notes that it's processed each group for when the loop comes back around.
-The formula =SUM(A,1)
+This Formula operator adds 1 to the index of the previous index group processed.
+That way, your Data Workflow knows that it's processed each group when the loop repeats.
+The formula =SUM(A,1) takes the value passed to the operator (A) and adds 1 to it.
+The A value acts as an alias for other values entering an operator's input port.

 Drag and drop a Formula operator onto your Data Workflow canvas.

-Configure the Formula operator's Info window as follows:
+Configure the operator's Info window as follows:

 Setting